victsomie/hello-world/README.md

-# hello-world
+# Hello-world!
 Totality at the verge of newborn.

-Way up to perfection
+This is a old awesome way to begin up anything.
+Tech is good for sure